150: R-E-S-P-E-C-T FOR ROSA AND ARETHA

 Beaker, the puppet on the left, was on the Muppet show in 1976 while Dr. Bensen Honeydew appeared on the show in 1977.

 After seeing the Muppets up close, I left the museum with a greater respect for Jim Henson and his creations.
-Not only did Henson’s puppets leave a permanent mark on popular culture, they inspired people of all ages in a positive fashion.
+Not only did Henson’s puppets leave a permanent mark on popular culture, but they also inspired people of all ages in a positive fashion.
 As a matter of fact, Kermit and his friends reminded me of myself.
-I have my own blog and had recently starred in my own show; plus I strive to inspire people of all ages by bringing history to life in a positive manner.
+I have my own blog and had recently starred in my own show; plus, I strive to inspire people of all ages by bringing history to life in a positive manner.
 Now all I need is for someone to stick their hand up my back to make me talk and sing!

 Earlier in the morning, Tom and Bob planned on visiting Greenfield Village after their time inside the Henry Ford Museum was finished, but due to the day’s extreme heat, they changed their plans.
 While I thought it would’ve been awesome to visit the Wright Brother’s home and bicycle shop on Orville Wright’s 150th birthday, I didn’t have a vote on the ultimate decision.
-Instead, my photographer placed me on a second row seat of the Grand Cherokee where I stood inside the camera case and reflected about my time on the historic Montgomery bus.
+Instead, my photographer placed me on a second-row seat of the Grand Cherokee where I stood inside the camera case and reflected about my time on the historic Montgomery bus.
 As my thoughts centered on the courage of Rosa Parks, I overheard my companions as they discussed a return trip to Woodlawn Cemetery.
 I was thrilled to hear that.
 After all, an hour or so earlier I had stood on the seat where Parks made her way into the history books in 1955 and now I’ll get to once again pay my personal respects to the courageous woman at her gravesite.

 Woodlawn Cemetery is located opposite the Michigan State Fairgrounds on Woodward Avenue in Detroit.
 When we arrived at roughly 12:30pm, Mongo went inside the administration building to get the four-digit code that we needed to open the door to the Rosa L. Parks Freedom Chapel where Parks was entombed.
 During his time inside the office, Bob also sought out directions to the final resting place of Aretha Franklin.
-While Rosa Parks has been known as “The Mother of the Modern Day Civil Rights Movement”, Aretha Franklin was the “Queen of Soul” and I couldn’t wait to pay my R-E-S-P-E-C-T to both of them.
+While Rosa Parks has been known as “The Mother of the Modern-Day Civil Rights Movement”, Aretha Franklin was the “Queen of Soul” and I couldn’t wait to pay my R-E-S-P-E-C-T to both of them.

 Rosa Parks died of natural causes at the age of 92 on October 24, 2005.
 After she laid in state at a church in Montgomery and then in the Rotunda of the U.S. Capitol, she was laid to rest at Woodlawn following a seven-hour long funeral service at Greater Grace Temple Church in Detroit.
 Rosa Parks was interred in the Woodlawn chapel’s mausoleum between her husband and mother; a short time later the chapel was renamed in her honor.
 The interior of the chapel was beautiful and serene; the silence broken only by the clicks of Tom and Bob’s cameras.
 As I stood near the crypt that contained the mortal remains of the “Mother of the Modern Day Civil Rights Movement”, I saluted Rosa for her quiet, resolute strength.
 Actions speak louder than words and there were very few actions that spoke louder and made more of an impact than Rosa Parks’ in 1955.